Data and Representation for Turkish Natural Language Inference: Experiments

 \subsection{Case Study I: Comparing BERT models on Turkish NLI Datasets}

-The arrival of pretrained model-sharing hubs (e.g., Tensorflow Hub,\footnote{\url{https://github.com/tensorflow/hub}} PyTorch Hub,\footnote{\url{https://pytorch.org/hub}} and Hugging Face Hub\footnote{\url{https://huggingface.co/models}}) has democratized access to Transformer-based models \citep{Vaswani-et-al-2017}, which are mostly in English.
+The arrival of pre-trained model-sharing hubs (e.g., Tensorflow Hub,\footnote{\url{https://github.com/tensorflow/hub}} PyTorch Hub,\footnote{\url{https://pytorch.org/hub}} and Hugging Face Hub\footnote{\url{https://huggingface.co/models}}) has democratized access to Transformer-based models \citep{Vaswani-et-al-2017}, which are mostly in English.
 Combined with the abundance of labeled English datasets for fine-tuning, this has increased the performance gap between English and resource-constrained languages.

 Here, we use \TurkishNLI\ to analyze the effects of pretraining Transformer-based models.
-We compare three BERT models trained on different corpora and fine-tune them using \TurkishNLI.
-The results help quantify the importance of having high-quality, language-specific resources.
+We compare three BERT models trained on different corpora by fine-tuning them on \TurkishNLI.
+The results quantify the importance of having high-quality, language-specific resources.